Princess Yachts for Sale

 French luxury goods conglomerate LVMH acquired Princess Yachts International in 2008 and interior assets from its wide portfolio of global luxury brands, such as Fendi, Bulgari and Louis Vuitton began to be introduced to the design options for Princess yachts.

 Princess Yachts entered the superyacht sector in 2011 with the first of their new M Class models.
 This 105-foot (32m) build elevated the brand to heights never before achieved and offered clients a semi-custom motor yacht of superyacht standards, complete with multiple double ensuite cabins, a flybridge and a Jacuzzi.

 Following this milestone, the shipyard continued to expand.
-Currently the company employs more than 3,000 people across seven manufacturing plants and has raised production from 230 boats a year to more than 300.
-In 2016, Antony Sheriff joined as Executive Chairman and since then, the company has experienced record growth and advanced orders, with 2019 being their busiest year to date.
+Currently, the company employs more than 3,000 people across seven manufacturing plants and has raised production from 230 boats a year to more than 300.
+In 2016, Antony Sheriff joined as Executive Chairman and since then, the company has experienced record growth and advanced orders, with 2019 being its busiest year to date.

 The company continues to form global brand partnerships as a way of promoting the Princess name.
 Plymouth Gin, which has a strong association with the Royal Navy, is one such link.
 Other recently announced partnerships include affiliations with SeaBob and the Marine Conservation Society.

 Princess Yachts, owned by LVMH, is one of the UK’s leading names in luxury yacht manufacturing.